microsoft/aitour-exploring-cutting-edge-models/src/README.md

 This is the Sample Code for AI Tour Session - Exploring Cutting Edge Models

+***Note:*** You need to wait for Codespaces to initialize, because the model needs to be downloaded.

 ## Lab-01 : Inference Phi-3 ONNX

 This is about scenarios that reference, iOS apps, and RAG(WebGPU) with Phi-3-Instruct and Phi-3-Vision